angelach99/3d_ecom_mchacks10/README.md

 #  ⚙️ How we built it

-##  Front-end:
+##  Front-end: React.js
-  We utilized the template from Design1 and Design2 to recreate the design in Figma, and then we used xxx (the converter’s name) to convert the design to our front-end codebase.
+  We used utilized Figma the design, and then used Anima to convert the design to our React.js front-end codebase.

-##  Back-end:
+##  Back-end: Node.js
   Utilize Node.js as the backend development environment and MongoDB as the database to store user data.
-Front-end and back-end interaction via the localhost server.

 #  🚧 Challenges we faced